Schmid7k/tpt/README.md

-# text_processing_toolkit
+# Text Processing Toolkit (tpt)
-text_processing_toolkit subsumes a few simple and lightweight pure Rust implementations of popular Unix shell commands such as cat and wc.
+The Text Processing Toolkit subsumes a few simple and lightweight pure Rust implementations of popular Unix shell commands such as cat and wc.

 ## Installation
 Installation via cargo: